Ex-Russian spy drama: what we know

 Police moved quickly to take samples after isolating the area and closing the restaurant and pub where the father and daughter visited.

-Interior minister Amber Rudd said Thursday that the toxin was "very rare", ruling out the most obvious suspects such as Sarin gas -- used against civilians in Syria -- or agent VX -- used to kill North Korea leader Kim Jong-Un's half-brother in Malaysia last year.
+It is the implementing body of the Chemical Weapons Convention, which entered into force in 1997 and has 192 member states.

-Rudd called the attack "brazen and reckless" and "attempted murder in the most cruel and public way".
+May did not detail how the dose of the nerve agent was administered, telling lawmakers it remained under police investigation.

-British media have speculated on how the dose was administered, asking whether the poison was sprayed on the couple, secreted in food or drink or brought unknowingly by Yulia in a package.
+British media, which reported a table in Zizzi was so contaminated it had to be destroyed, has been rife with speculation on whether the poison was sprayed on the couple, secreted in food or drink or brought unknowingly by Yulia in a package.

 Who is responsible?

-Although officials have said not to jump to conclusions, Russia is under heavy suspicion.
+"The Government has concluded that it is highly likely that Russia was responsible for the act against Sergei and Yulia Skripal," May said.

-The agent used is a sophisticated product that can only be made by an expert in the laboratory, pointing to a state actor.
+She added Britain had reached the verdict based on its knowledge that Russia had previously produced the agent and could still do so, the country's "record of conducting state-sponsored assassinations" and its analysis that Moscow views some defectors as legitimate targets for killing.

-And the case of Alexander Litvinenko, a Russian dissident who died of Polonium poisoning in a 2006 attack attributed to Moscow, is still fresh in the memory.
+The case of Alexander Litvinenko, a Russian dissident who died of Polonium poisoning in a 2006 attack attributed to Moscow, is still fresh in the memory for many in Britain.

-Foreign minister Boris Johnson, Britain's top diplomat, said he saw "echoes" of Litvinenko in the Skripal case, provoking anger in Moscow, which maintains its innocence.
+Foreign minister Boris Johnson, Britain's top diplomat, said he saw "echoes" of Litvinenko in the Skripal case, provoking anger in Moscow, which has repeatedly maintained its innocence in all the accusations.